yaananth/run-notebook/README.md

 ## Usage

-This github action runs a jupyter notebook, parameterizes it using [papermill](https://github.com/yaananth/papermill) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact)
+This github action runs a jupyter notebook using [papermill](https://github.com/nteract/papermillpermill) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact), or commit it to the github repo using [github-push-action](https://github.com/marketplace/actions/github-push)

-**Note:** This action

 **Note**: This action produces output to a directory called `nb-runner` under runner's temp directory.

 ### Example 1 - executing notebook with parameters
 ```